sjmudd/mysql-rpm-builder/README.md

 but none of it is explicit, requiring you to make unexpected changes prior to being able to rebuild MySQL rpms.

+## Build times

+I was somewhat suprised at how long it takes to rebuild the rpms.
+I normally do this very rarely.
+I have also done this from the git source tree provided by Oracle.

+The rpm rebuild times seem to be quite a long longer.
+This is I believe because both the normal and debug builds take place making the process much longer.
+On a home system I have (SER 4700u) this takes about 2-3 hours, though may be partially slowed down by not using fast local storage, but an external NFS NAS.
+The C/C++ build process reads and writes a lot to the filesystem so storage latency may be signifcant.

 ## TODO

 I should probably provide a mechanism for patching the `mysql.spec`